 Pack your medications in your carry-on bag to avoid loss or damage.

 Protect yourself from infection and dehydration

-- Think twice about what you eat, and drink.
-The CDC travel site, includes country-by-country information on illnesses you can get from food and water and how to avoid them.
+- Use common sense when choosing what to eat and drink.
+The CDC travel site includes country-by-country information on illnesses you can get from food and water and how to avoid them.

 - Drink plenty of water when traveling by plane.
 The air inside planes is dry, so bring a large bottle of water with you and drink whenever you are the least bit thirsty.
 Or ask for a bottle of water every time the flight attendant offers a drink.